hsuwanying/uxui-case-study-for-OpenEdu.ch/README.md

 # UX|UI Case Study: OPENEDU.CH

-#### Optimizing use experience and web usability by redesigning search, filters and uploading file process
+#### Empowering Knowledge — An open source educational platform for educators

 ## Summary

 Usability, user experience and value proposition are the main objectives we want to solve within the project timeline.
 In this document, User Experience and User Interface are addressed based on a series of analyses, from investigating initial problems to be solved to delivering an interactive visual prototype that aligns with technical solutions and user goals.

 This document is submitted as part of the deliverable for the WIKIMEDIA.CH data science project challenge for OPENEDU.CH.